andrewchambers/reasoncc/README.md

 that is immutable.
 Functions go from lexer => (lexer, token), and you can rerun them as much as you want in a repl.

+The syntax {...old, v=new} to make copy of a value with a new value is extra nice.

 ## Compiler errors

 Clearly the reason compiler uses something like yacc for parsing, This means